pegasuspect/TaskAPI/README.md

 docker-compose up -d
 ```

+You will need to restart the api, and the consumer services after database and RabbitMQ Broker services started, due to premature connection requests.
+This could be prevented with a wait-for-it shell script.
+It would be out-of-scope of this project and complicate it unnecessarily.
+Instead a simple restart fixes this issue.

 For individual service testing and development you can also find docker-compose files inside the subfolders that correspond to the micro service.

 # Documentation